If you have been stopped by the Police for speeding, there is no need to serve a Notice of Intended Prosecution.

 Many drivers accept responsibility there and then without appreciating that they still have the opportunity to dispute the offence should they subsequently wish to do so.

-For more serious cases, certainly where the speed is more than 20 mph in excess of the limit, a Summons / Court Requisition is recommended, in which case it can be anything up to 6 months before the procedural documents are served on you.
+For more serious cases, certainly where the speed is more than 20 mph in excess of the limit, a Summons / Postal Requisition is recommended, in which case it can be anything up to 6 months before the procedural documents are served on you.